Neuralstem Pharmaceuticals

 Neuralstem’s NSI-189 Major Depressive Disorder Trial

-The NSI-189/MDD trial is a randomized, double-blind, placebo-controlled, multiple-dose escalating trial evaluating the safety, tolerability, pharmacokinetics and pharmacodynamic effect of NSI-189 in the treatment of major depressive disorder.
+The NSI-189/MDD Phase Ia and Ib trials were randomized, double-blind, placebo-controlled, multiple-dose escalating trials evaluating the safety, tolerability, pharmacokinetics and pharmacodynamic effect of NSI-189 in the treatment of major depressive disorder.
 Phase Ia, initiated in February 2011 and completed in October 2011, tested escalating doses of single administration of NSI-189 in healthy normal volunteers.
-Phase Ib, approved by the FDA in December 2011 and commenced in June 2012, tests the safety of escalating doses of NSI-189 for 28 daily administrations in 24 depressed patients.
+Phase Ib, approved by the FDA in December 2011 and commenced in June 2012, tested the safety of escalating doses of NSI-189 for 28 daily administrations in 24 depressed patients.
 The FDA approved dosing of the third and final cohort of depression patients in April 2013.
-Neuralstem is expected to complete the entire Phase I NSI-189/MDD trial in the third quarter of 2013.
+Neuralstem completed the NSI-189/MDD Phase Ib trial in 4Q13.

 Patient Resources: